A highly predictive $A_{4}$ flavour 3-3-1 model with radiative inverse seesaw mechanism: Introduction

-In this work we build a highly predictive $A_{4}$ flavor 3-3-1 model, where the $A_{4}$ discrete symmetry is supplemented by the $Z_{6}\otimes Z_{16}\otimes Z_{16}^{\prime }$ discrete group, providing a framework consistent with the current low energy fermion flavor data.
-In the model under consideration the different discrete group factors are broken completely, excepting the $Z_{6} $ discrete group, which is broken down to the preserved $Z_{2}$ symmetry, thus allowing the implementation of the one loop level inverse seesaw mechanism for the generation of the light active neutrino masses.
-The SM charged fermion masses and quark mixing angles arise from the breaking of the $A_{4}\times Z_{6}\otimes Z_{16}\otimes Z_{16}^{\prime }$ discrete group.
-The SM Yukawa sector of our model has only 9 effective free parameters (4 and 5 effective free parameters in the lepton and quark sectors, respectively), which we adjust to reproduce the experimental values of the 18 physical observables in the quark and lepton sectors, i.e., 9 charged fermion masses, 2 neutrino mass squared splittings, 3 lepton mixing parameters, 3 quark mixing angles and 1 CP violating phase of the CKM quark mixing matrix.
+In this work we build a highly predictive $A_{4}$ flavor 3-3-1 model, where the $A_{4}$ discrete symmetry is supplemented by the $Z_{4}\times Z_{6}\times Z_{16}\times Z_{16}^{\prime }$ discrete group, providing a framework consistent with the current low energy fermion flavor data.
+In the model under consideration the different discrete group factors are broken completely, excepting the $Z_{6}$ discrete group, which is broken down to the preserved $Z_{2}$ symmetry, thus allowing the implementation of the one loop level inverse seesaw mechanism for the generation of the light active neutrino masses.
+The SM charged fermion masses and quark mixing angles arise from the breaking of the $A_{4}\times Z_{4}\times Z_{6}\times Z_{16}\times Z_{16}^{\prime }$ discrete group.

 The content of this paper goes as follows.
 In section \ref{model} we describe our model.
+The low energy scalar potential of our model is discussed in Section \ref{scalarpotential}.
 Section \ref{quarksector} is devoted to the implications of our model in quark masses and mixings.
 Section \ref{leptonsector} deals with lepton masses and mixings.
 We conclude in section \ref{conclusions}.
 Appendix \ref{A4} provides a concise description of the $A_{4}$ discrete group.
-Appendix \ref{B1} shows a discussion of the scalar potential for a $ A_{4}$ scalar triplet and its minimization equations.
+Appendix \ref{B1} shows a discussion of the scalar potential for a $A_{4}$ scalar triplet and its minimization equations.